jglodo/jglodo/_pages/about.md

 I hold a director's position at Radiation Monitoring Devices, Inc. working on development of novel scintillating materials and scintillator based detectors/detection systems.

+Over the years, I managed multiple research projects from DOE, NIH, DHS, and DOD.

 I am looking for opportunies for collaborations related to material development and their commercial applications.